-At Alfred Jay Opticians we provide a specialist Dyslexia Vision service – specific visual assessments and corrective lenses that have been clinically proven to help children (and adults) with dyslexia as well as learning and reading difficulties.
+At Alfred Jay Opticians we provide a specialist Dyslexia Vision service – specific visual assessments and corrective lenses that have been clinically proven to help children and adults with dyslexia as well as learning and reading difficulties – including visual stress.

-Dyslexia Vision tests (also known as ‘School Vision Tests’) are not part of the basic NHS eye examination, which only deals with the health of the eyes and how well each eye can see.
+Dyslexia Vision tests (also known as ‘School Vision Tests’ or ‘School Vision screening’) are not part of the basic NHS eye examination, which only deals with the health of the eyes and how well each eye can see.

 When we read, our dominant eye should take over the job of aiming at the words.
 However, if both eyes compete to do the same job, the words and letters may appear to shift out of order, sending confused messages to the brain.
 This can cause difficulties in reading and spelling.